sforsyth089/Coursera_Capstone/README.md

 ### Fancy Restaurant Location - Detroit MI

 <b>Introduction</b>
 A chef has saved the money and would like to open a new restaurant somewhere in the Detroit area.
-The chef knows plans to have an upscale steak house restaurant and would like to attract appropriate clientele.
-The meals will be in above average cost ranges.
-The chef thinks downtown will be the best location, however, would like to run analysis on some data in order to be sure to pick the best location.
+The menu will focus on steak and seafood.
+The chef plans to have an upscale steak house restaurant and would like to attract appropriate clientele.
+The meals will be in above average cost ranges with a variety of innovative side dishes and deserts.
+The chef thinks downtown Detroit will be the best location, however, would like to run analysis on some data in order to be sure to pick the best location.
+The chef wants to ensure there will be enough business coming in and not too much competition.
+The chef also wants to differentiate from others in the area.
 ![Steak](https://github.com/sforsyth089/Coursera_Capstone/blob/main/fancy%20steak%20picture.jpg)

 <b> Business Question </b>